 Another way to protect metal is by applying a protective barrier between the metal and elements using e-coating.
 Electrophoretic deposition (e coating/electric coating) is like electroplating.
 The electroplating process uses electric current reducing dissolved metal cations, forming a thin, coherent metal coating.

 E coating occurs while dipping the parts in a bath of epoxy, water-based solutions, or paint while adding an electric current.

 A common alternative is galvanization, which refers to zinc-plating your metal.
 Similar to chromium, zinc is also resistant to rust.
-A more affordable option is coating the metal with paint, lacquer, or even varnish.
+Coating the metal with paint, lacquer, or even varnish is a more affordable option.
 However, this option requires frequent maintenance because of the “light” nature of the coating.

 Other methods of rust prevention that may not be beneficial in the agricultural sector include minimizing exposure of your machines to the natural elements and sacrificial coating.
 The latter primarily refers to coating your machine with an additional metal type that’s more likely to oxidize than the primary metal, hence the name.

-Neat as they were on the wall alongside other cans, rust took away some of the glamor of those cone top beer cans.
-As frustrating as it was seeing them, looking at history, as well as time spent with my dad, it was still pretty cool.
+Neat as they were on the wall alongside other cans, rust took away some of the glamors of those cone-top beer cans.
+It was as frustrating as it was seeing them, looking at history, and spending time with my dad, but it was still pretty cool.

 Rust is a natural process that occurs with or without our help.
-Finding smart ways of working around it, however, is the only option remaining.
-So if you have an old derelict piece of machinery that succumbed to corrosion, pick it up, scrape off the rust and identify the right preventive measure suitable for you and get to work.
+However, the only remaining option is finding smart ways to work around it.
+So if you have an old derelict piece of machinery that succumbed to corrosion, pick it up, scrape off the rust, identify the right preventive measure suitable for you, and get to work.